bmphx2/CTFs/P.W.N.University2018/slottier_machine/README.md

 ![chunk4](slottier_7.png)

-6 - Write on the chunk with the magic gadget address, that will overwrite the __free_hook function with the magic gadget address.
+6 - Write the magic gadget address on the chunk that will overwrite the __free_hook function with the magic gadget address.

 ![chunk5](slottier_9.png)